 Equal parenting benefits and rights would shift the family dynamics and make both the fathers and mothers the breadwinners for the family.
 What is good for the family is also good for businesses, something that should encourage a more empathetic culture by both companies and policymakers.
 Times have changed, and now it is important for both the father and the mother to be financially independent to keep the house running.

 After all, why should only fathers be the breadwinners?
-Not only that, equal parenting would also mean a woman wouldn’t bear the brunt of a child care penalty.
-She would not need to answer to questions such as – “Are you getting married or planning to have a baby? – at a job interview, since the stakes are equal now.
+Not only that, but equal parenting would also mean a woman wouldn’t bear the brunt of a child care penalty.
+She would not need to answer questions such as – “Are you getting married or planning to have a baby? – at a job interview, since the stakes are equal now.
 A much welcome change and a great future to look forward to, isn’t it?

 To learn more about money management, discuss all things money with a community of financially independent women and get personalised guided investing, sign-up for Basis now.
 India’s only personal finance platform focussed on women.